Target-of-Opportunity and Monitoring programmes at

 Current ToO and Monitoring programmes (Local access only)

-NB: No ToO override is permitted during transit and eclipse
+NB: No ToO override is permitted during eclipse observations

 schedule for specific dates and times).